Wenatchee, Washington, US

 2 - Play and Cruising

 For those who want to shorten the run a bit (by about a mile and half) you can put- in at the base of the diversion dam where Peshastin Creek enters the river.
 Turn off from Highway 2 just south of the Highway 2 bridge across Peshastin Creek (at Highway 2 mile 105.2) and follow Saunders Road 0.3 miles back to Peshastin Creek.
-Turn right before you cross the creek onto a road that takes you 0.4 miles to an unimproved parking area (Department of Transportation site) next to the dam.
-You do not need a vehicle access permit here.
+Turn right before you cross the creek onto a road that takes you 0.4 miles to an unimproved parking area next to the dam that was recently acquired by WDFW (the good news is the access, which was previously owned by DOT and threatened for closure or possible sale, will remain public but it now requires a Discover Pass.
 You can also combine the big water of the Wenatchee with a creek boating entry by boating Peshastin Creek down to the Wenatchee.
 Use the same take-out in Cashmere as described above.

 3 - Playboaters